Thinkmill/keystatic/design-system/pkg/src/date-time/docs/date-range-picker.md

 ### International calendars

-DatePicker supports selecting dates in many calendar systems used around the world, including Gregorian, Hebrew, Indian, Islamic, Buddhist, and more.
+DateRangePicker supports selecting dates in many calendar systems used around the world, including Gregorian, Hebrew, Indian, Islamic, Buddhist, and more.
 Dates are automatically displayed in the appropriate calendar system for the user's locale.
 The calendar system can be overridden using the [Unicode calendar locale extension](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale/calendar#adding_a_calendar_in_the_locale_string), passed to the `Provider` component.